Welcome to the virtual exhibit page for Ossining Women’s History Month 2025!

 Truth would move to Michigan, join a Seventh Day Adventist sect there, all the while preaching about equality.

-She would die in Battle Creek, MI in 1883, in a home that she owned, bought with money she had earned from her writing and speeches, surrounded by her children.
+She would die in Battle Creek, MI in 1883, in the home she owned, bought with money she had earned from her writing and speeches, surrounded by her children.

 Today’s Women’s History Month post is celebrating Edith Carpenter Macy (1869 – 1925).